 CFU – Colony Forming Units – is a term from the Microbiology.
 CFU gives an indicaton for the amount of living microorganism in a liquid.
-This figure describes the number of cells of organism in the water, which are able to multiply.
-The orgnaism are bacteria or fungi living and multiply in water over a certain period of time.
+This number, determined by counting the individual colonies, describes the number of cells of organism in the water, which are able to multiply.
+The orgnaism are bacteria or fungi living and multiply in water.
 The colony forming units are important in the microbiology, to see for instance the development of a cell culture.
 But also to find out how much microorganism are in water.

 For the measurement of the CFU it is necessary to consider a period of time.
 A single bacterium can quickly become a whole colony.
 The measured value at one time, is not enough.
 It is always measured over a period of time.
-To see how quickly bacteria develop and what danger this water poses when drunk.
+This is done in order to see how quickly bacteria develop and what danger this water poses when drunk.
 To ensure comparability of different analysis, these CFU results are always referred to colony forming units per 100 ml.

 CFU and drinking water saftey history

 In 1892 there was in the city of Hamburg, Germany, at the Elbe river an outbreak of an infection.
 This was caused by bacteria, coming in the Elbe togehter with sewage from a refugee camp.
 During this outbreak around 7000 people died.
-Robert Koch, the later noble price winner, investigated this case.
+Robert Koch, the later noble price winner for medicine, investigated this case.
 Koch tested the microbiology and he found a lot of bacteria in the water.
-At this time the water was taken direct from the river, without any cleaning.
-To ensure the public health Koch recommended to filter the water.
+At that time the drinking water was taken directly from the river without any purification.
+To ensure the public health Koch recommended filtering the water, before use.
 To keep the bacteria in the water at less then 100 ml/cfu.
-This standard for the Colony Forming Units is today used all over the world.
+This standard for colony formation units, which was introduced at that time, is still used worldwide today.

 Drinking Water Ordinance